adrianberski/G00387825-gmit.ie---Adrian-Berski/Programming_ for_ Data_Analysis/README.md

 __This README documents necessary steps to get the application up and running.__

-**Version 1.0.0**
+**Version 1.1.0**

 # Description
 *I have been coding since January 2020.
-These are my 1st projects and efforts.*
+This is my 2nd project and efforts.*

 # Python version
-Python 3.8.2 which can be downloaded from here: https://www.python.org/downloads/ Any code editor, but highly recommended are:  Visual Studio Code; PyCharm: the Python IDE for Professional Developers or Jupyter Notebook;
+Python 3.8.3 which can be downloaded from here: https://www.python.org/downloads/ Any code editor, but highly recommended are:  Visual Studio Code; PyCharm: the Python IDE for Professional Developers or Jupyter Notebook;